-This User Guide introduces how to configure and monitor the EAP in Standalone Mode.
+This chapter introduces how to start configuring the EAP in Standalone Mode.

-The GUI is inaccessible while the EAP is managed by a controller.
-To turn the EAP back to Standalone Mode and access its GUI, you can forget the EAP on the controller or reset the EAP.
+- Standalone Mode is inaccessible while the EAP is managed by a controller.
+To turn the EAP back to Standalone Mode, you can forget the EAP on the controller or reset the EAP. - To make your EAPs discovered by the controller, you need to configure 5.2 Controller Settings in certain scenarios.

-1.2 Build the Network Topology
+1.2 Connect Network Devices

-To manage the EAPs in Standalone mode, refer to the following topology.
+To connect your EAPs to the local network, refer to the following topology.